 2. Does Your App Have a Natural Audience?

-As a rule, app developers have to strike a balance between general audiences and niche appeal.
-If your app has a broad appeal, you’ll have a larger customer base but your focus will become less specific.
-For example, a map program is broadly useful for everybody who travels, which creates a huge potential customer base, but you’re facing stiff competition for downloads from existing apps in that field.
+As a rule, app developers must balance general audiences and niche appeal.
+If your app has a broad appeal, you’ll have a more extensive customer base, but your focus will become less specific.
+For example, a map program is broadly helpful for everybody who travels, which creates a vast potential customer base.
+Still, you’re facing stiff competition for downloads from apps in that field.

-3. How Will People Use Your App?
+4. How Will People Use Your App?

 It’s also helpful to know how your app is likely to be used in a physical sense.
 Most apps are optimized for mobile use, usually with slightly different versions for phone and tablet operation, but many desktop computers also support apps with Windows 10 and similar operating systems.
 Users’ laptops may be able to run your app, and they alternate between office and mobile use.